-Let’s now look at the best universities in Toronto for international students.
+Let’s now look at some of the best-known universities and polytechnics in Toronto for international students.

 Top Universities in Toronto for International Students